 Dr Tint undertakes more than 500 cataract and lens surgeries annually as well as performing corneal transplantations and refractive procedures.
-He is a meticulous surgeon with an outstanding safety profile.
-His complication rate to date (2019) is less than 0.5% where the UK national average is 2-3%.
-Dr Tint would be happy to answer any safety questions and will provide where possible his rates for specific complications.
+He is a dedicated surgeon with an outstanding safety profile.
+His complication rate to date (2019) is less than 0.5%, vastly lower than the UK national average of 2-3%.
+Safety and comfort is of the highest priority for Dr Tint and he would be happy to answer any safety questions and will provide where possible his rates for specific complications.

 In addition to unparalleled safety profile, his meticulous surgical planning and technical execution has allowed his patients attain some of the best visual outcomes.
 Over 99% of his cataract and lens surgery patients achieve 6/12 (UK legal driving limit) or better without spectacles*.
 Specific data about Dr Tint's outcomes in comparison to the UK national results is available on request.

 *Private patients where all lens choices are available and there are no other eye diseases that can affect the vision.

 Dr Tint is active in both research and teaching.
 He undertakes teaching to medical students, trainee eye surgeons as well as optometrists and general practitioners.
 He is also active in research and has been involved in numerous clinical studies.
 He continues to undertake research on aspects of corneal disease as well as corneal tissue engineering for which he has been awarded a PhD.

 He is currently the lead for surgical simulation training in Lothian and is also involved in simulation teaching at the Royal College of Ophthalmologists in London.